MB3hel/MCHelperTools/README.md

 ## Notices

-- Minecraft is a trademark of MOJANG SYNERGIES AB.
+- Minecraft is a trademark of Mojang.
 Nothing in this repository is related to Minecraft or affiliated with Mojang in any way.
 This is simply a collection of scripts / tools useful when playing the game.

 - Note that it may be against the rules to use these scripts on some servers.
 It is the responsibility of the user to ensure that the use of these script / tools does not violate any rules or regulations.